 All individuals must be eligible to participate in one of the following categories of membership:

-Individual Membership: An Individual Member is a person who participates in the business affairs of a medical practice organization within the State of Maine.
-An Individual Member is entitled to all MEMGMA services, including the right to vote on all matters presented to the members and to serve on the Board of Directors of the MEMGMA.
+Active Membership: An Individual who is directly employed in management or administrative support services by an entity formally organized to provide or facilitate the provision of healthcare services.
+An individual employed by a management organization, hospital/hospital system, practice management firm or other business entity responsible for managing any operational component(s) of an entity providing healthcare services.
+This includes consultants who are responsible for operation of one or more practices on an ongoing basis.
+Healthcare providers/clinicians who hold an active license in the state are also considered active members.
+An Active Member is entitled to all MEMGMA services, including the right to vote on all matters presented to the members and to serve on the Board of Directors of the MEMGMA.

-Affiliate Membership: An Affiliate Member is defined as a person who provides goods and/or services that enhance the Individual Member’s ability to meet the health needs of his or her community, such as a vendor.
+Affiliate Membership: An Affiliate Member is defined as a person who provides goods and/or services that enhance the Active Member’s ability to meet the health needs of his or her community, such as a vendor.
 An Affiliate Member is entitled to all MEMGMA services, including the right to vote on all matters presented to the members and to serve on the Board of Directors of the MEMGMA.

-Student Membership: A Student Member is a person who is a full-time student according to the guidelines of his or her college or university.
+Student Membership: An individual who is pursuing a healthcare or business-related degree at an accredited institution of higher learning and does not qualify for any other member category.
 A Student Member is entitled to MEMGMA Membership Services, as determined by the Board of Directors, but shall not have the right to vote and is not eligible to serve on the Board of Directors of the MEMGMA.

 Distinguished Membership: Any individual who has demonstrated outstanding service and commitment to the medical group management profession may be designated by the Board of Directors of the MEMGMA as a Distinguished Member.
 A Distinguished Member is entitled to MEMGMA Membership Services, as determined by the Board of Directors, including the right to vote, is not eligible to serve on the Board of Directors, but may serve as an advisory member to the Board of Directors of the MEMGMA at the invitation of the Board.
 A Distinguished Member shall be eligible for lifetime paid membership.